tangramor/docker-tars/README.md

 Please be aware of option `--innodb_use_native_aio=0` appended in the command above.
 Because MySQL aio does not support Windows file system.

-If you want a 5.7 or higher version MySQL, you may need to add option `--sql_mode="NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION"`.
+If you want a 5.7 or higher version MySQL, you may need to add option `--sql_mode=NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION`.
 Because after 5.6 MySQL does not support zero date field ( https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sqlmode_no_zero_date ).

 You can also use a customized my.cnf to add those options.